TegaOlomu/Portfolio/README.md

-# Otega-Olomu
+# Tega-Olomu
-# 👋 Hey there, I'm Otega!
+# 👋 Hey there, I'm Tega!
 ## About Me
 🔐 **SOC-Focused Cybersecurity Analyst**
 🕵️‍♂️ Passionate about threat detection, incident response, and all things blue team.